 "In such a small town, there is a wonderful sense of community that comes from being a student at Eastern," states Parker.
 "It's never hard to find a friend or someone to get advice from, and it is easy for the whole community to become invested in the various sports, activities, businesses, etc. that are around town."

-The dean's lists honoree has received the ENMU Foundation Starter Scholarship, the New Mexico Lottery Success Scholarship, an academic scholarship and scholarships from the Portales Rotary Club and the Addie Swearingen Foundation.
+The dean's lists honoree has received the ENMU Greyhound Starter Scholarship, the New Mexico Lottery Success Scholarship, an academic scholarship and scholarships from the Portales Rotary Club and the Addie Swearingen Foundation.
 He is a member of ENMU Bands and Kappa Sigma Fraternity.

 Parker's favorite class at Eastern was English Composition with Dr. Carol Erwin.
 "The class provided a learning environment that welcomed discussion with interesting, and often relevant, topics and allowed me to hone my writing prowess," he says.